rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-96dff0ab4be1941c-adjudication-order-in-respect-of-mangalkamna-dealer-pvt-ltd-in-the-matter-of-dea.md

 source: sebi
 stocks: []
 tags:
+- adjudication
+- artificial-volume
+- bse
-- adjudication-order
+- enforcement
 - illiquid-stock-options
+- market-operations
-- market-manipulation
+- regulatory-framework
 - reversal-trades
-- artificial-volume
-- bse
-- pfutp-regulations
-- enforcement-action
 title: Adjudication Order in respect of Mangalkamna Dealer Pvt.
 Ltd. in the matter of dealings in Illiquid Stock Options on BSE
 ---